opencodeiiita/Donation-App/README.md

 We welcome your contributions.
 Please follow the below guidelines while contributing to this project:

-1. Fork the repository and clone locally.
+1. Fork and star⭐ the repository and clone locally.
 2. Create an upstream remote and sync your local copy before your branch.
 See detailed instructions [here](https://help.github.com/articles/syncing-a-fork)
 3. Do the work and commit changes with good commit messages.
 4. Once you are confident in your work, create a pull request to the `master` branch of the upstream repository with proper descriptions explaining what you did and wait until we review it😊.